TylerDelmus/AOItemSwapTool/README.md

 The release build is using the v141 toolset so you WILL need the 2017 Runtimes which can be found here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

-### If you don't know what you're doing then you'll want to download the pre-built version under Releases and then find a injector to inject the DLL into the client before trying the exploits below.
+### If you don't know what you're doing then you'll want to [download the pre-built version](https://github.com/TylerDelmus/AOItemSwapTool/files/1219557/AOItemSwapTool.zip) and then find a injector to inject the DLL into the client before trying the exploits below.

 # The following exploits are possible with this DLL: